Use packages from npmjs.com

 On a new feed

-- Create a new feed.
-Ensure you leave the "Use packages from public sources through this feed" radio button selected.
+Create a new feed.
+Make sure you check the Include packages from common public sources checkbox.

 On an existing feed